Home Compare INTU vs NEM.DE

 Intuit vs Nemetschek: Which Stock Looks Stronger in 2026?

-Intuit holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Intuit holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Nemetschek SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON